A Baroque Italian Comic Opera

 Libretto: Antonio Abati (c.
 1595 - 1667)

 Although the composer is at present unknown, the libretto for Lo Spedale was most likely written by Abati during his time at the Imperial court in Vienna in the 1640s.
 The music is as eccentric as the text, with moments of great beauty juxtaposed with comic choruses, and some incredibly complex rhythmic writing that suggests it may have been the work of Giovanni Valentini, court composer and friend of Abati, much of whose work is now lost.
-Work on identifying the composer's identity for certain has taken place alongside preparing the performance, and a programme essay on the work, along with a new translation of the libretto by Oliver Doyle and Delia Fiordilino, will be avaliable for purchase on the door.
-The work will be sung in Italian with English surtitles, and lasts approximately 1 hour.
+Work on identifying the composer for certain has taken place alongside preparing the performance, and a programme essay on the work, along with a modern notation score for publication is in progress.

 Additionally, a new translation of the libretto by Oliver Doyle and Delia Fiordilino, was produced for this production and is currently available.
 Please email firstname.lastname@example.org to request a copy.